 Dynamic Application Security Testing (DAST in short) is becoming an integral part of the software development life cycle.
-This type of application security scanner is not aiming to completely replace application penetration testing, but rather enhance the security and compliance development process.
+This application security scanner aims not to replace application penetration testing but to enhance the security and compliance development process.

 Introduction to AppSec Mechanisms

 Application vulnerabilities are a major cause of cyberattacks, with 84% of security incidents in 2019 happening at the application layer.
 To help with this, Application Security (AppSec) outlines a collection of processes and tools focused on identifying, remediating, and preventing application-level vulnerabilities during various phases of application development.